anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The superior man is satisfied and composed; the mean man is always full of distress.
+Quote: Hope arouses, as nothing else can arouse, a passion for the possible.

-By: Confucius
+By: William Sloane Coffin